-Form 990 Legalese and Disclosures for Use in Preparing 2017 Tax Returns
+Form 1041 Legalese and Disclosures for Use in Preparing 2019 Tax Returns

-It is your responsibility to provide us with all the information required for preparing complete and accurate returns.
-You should retain all the documents, canceled checks, and other data that form the basis of the returns.
-These may be necessary to prove the accuracy and completeness of the returns to a taxing authority.
-You have the final responsibility for the tax returns and, therefore, you should review them carefully before you sign them.
+With regard to the fiduciary income tax return, we will not audit or otherwise verify the data you submit, although we may ask you to clarify some of it or furnish written or oral assurance that records or other evidence exist to substantiate deductions.
+You should retain all the documents, books, and records that form the basis of income and deductions.
+The documents may be necessary to prove the accuracy and completeness of the returns to a taxing authority.
+You have the final responsibility for the income tax returns and, therefore, you should review them carefully before you sign them.